Medical Billing and Coding Certifications

 Differences Between Certifications and Certificates in Medical Billing and Coding

-Certifications as an industry credential and certificates as a program offered through a university or college.
-Two-year and four-year schools award certificates for completing coursework and exams, while professional organizations like the AAPC provide certifications after you pass an industry exam.
+Certifications are an industry credential, and certificates are achieved through a program offered by a university or college.
+Two- and four-year schools award certificates for completing coursework and exams, while professional organizations, such as the AAPC, provide certifications after you pass an industry exam.

 Certifications